Ayushs135/spaceship-titanic-ai/README.md

 ## 📊 Results

-Achieved a validation accuracy of **~80%** (replace with your actual accuracy).
+Achieved a validation accuracy of **~80%**.
 Further improvements possible with feature engineering and model tuning.

 ## 📌 TODOs & Future Work